Iron Age Levantine Figurine | Terracotta Fertility Goddess with Traces of Pigment | Circa 600–300 BCE

 Cultural Significance

-Fertility figures played an essential role in the spiritual life of ancient Levantine societies.
-Revered as protectors of life and prosperity, such figurines were linked to agricultural abundance and the continuity of family and community.
-This piece reflects the religious and symbolic practices of the Iron Age, offering insight into the deeply spiritual worldview of the region.
+Fertility figures played an important role in the spiritual life of ancient Levantine societies.
+Often associated with protection, prosperity, and agricultural abundance, such figurines were linked to the continuity of family and community life.
+Objects of this type reflect the religious practices and symbolic traditions of Iron Age cultures across the Eastern Mediterranean.

 Condition

 The figurine shows natural wear consistent with its age, including surface weathering and minor abrasions.
-Traces of original pigment survive, enhancing its authenticity and historical value.
+Traces of original pigment remain visible, enhancing both its authenticity and historical character.

 Height: 6 in